AGsalamH/working_with_celery/README.md

 ### TASK DYNAMIC ROUTES

-- Instead of configuring the `task_routes` per task, we can tell Celery to use a custom class instead by specifying the path to that class.
+- Instead of configuring the `task_routes` per task, we can tell Celery to use a custom class instead of specifying the path to that task.
 `CELERY_TASK_ROUTES = ‘myapp.task_router.TaskRouter’`

 ---